 What do a piece of 10-inch square piece of silicon, a Nordic ski pole and an eBike have in common?

 For those of you who were unable to attend the event live in Austin or live online, we wanted to share a few of the takeaways from the day.
-And, if you do want to watch it, you can watch the entire live event by requesting a link to the recording here.
+And, if you do want to watch it, you can watch the entire live event here.
 It was unlike any event we’ve ever done, and we left feeling more inspired than ever to keep working with our extraordinary Parkinson’s community.

 John Dean, a member of the Davis Phinney Foundation Science Advisory Board and CEO of Triad Health AI, talked about the importance of combining movement, voice and cognitive tasks to increase the power of exercise.
 You can find out more here and watch his full presentation here.
 (Starts at 9:45)

 Dr. Ray Dorsey, Professor of Neurology and Director of the Center for Health + Technology at the University of Rochester Medical Center, drove home the reality that if something doesn’t happen fast, Parkinson’s is on track to double in the next twenty years.
 Not only does this mean more and more people living with it, but it means more and more people unable to access the care they need to live well with it.
 To that end, he has been working on bringing care to everyone everywhere through telemedicine.
 Watch his full presentation here (beginning at 51:28) to learn about the benefits of telemedicine and how to advocate for better care in your own backyard.

 Tim Hague brought many in the audience to tears as he talked about his diagnosis at a young age, his quest to win the Amazing Race Canada (and win he did) and what that path inspired him to do, which was to create, lead and champion a healthy Parkinson’s community in Winnipeg.
 He’s a shining example of how connecting with your community and giving back can help you live well with Parkinson’s.
 His presentation starts at 26:34.